payjoin/nolooking/README.md

 If you don't want to wait long, help with reviews and PRs.**

 This server optimizes your channel opening from a remote wallet which supports PayJoin.
-It enables you to open a channel on remote LND with empty wallet using sats in PayJoin-compliant wallet.
+It enables you to open one or more channels from remote LND with empty wallet using sats in PayJoin-compliant wallet.
-This way you save one chain transaction when opening from Wasabi, BTCPayServer, Blue Wallet or other PayJoin-supporting wallet.
+This way you save one chain transaction when opening from Wasabi, Blue Wallet, BTCPayServer (currently buggy), or other PayJoin-supporting wallet.
 It's basically a user-friendly way to do PSBT funding flow.

-And yes, int he future you could give the URI/QR code to someone else, so you receive PayJoin transaction and simultaneously open Lightning channel with received money.
+And yes, in the future you could give the URI/QR code to someone else, so you receive PayJoin transaction and simultaneously open Lightning channel with received money.

 ## Limitations and future plans